How to do market research

 - Set informed prices: Use pricing research to find the sweet spot between customer expectations and your profit margins.

-- Shape your marketing messages: Speak to the problems and desires customers mentioned in their own words.
+- Shape your marketing messages: Speak to the problems and desires customers mentioned, using their own words.
+Explore more marketing tips for small businesses.

 - Track the impact: Monitor sales, customer feedback, and key metrics to see whether changes based on research improve results.

 Document your research findings and the decisions they informed.
-This creates a reference you can revisit as your business grows and customer needs evolve.
+This creates a reference you can revisit as your business grows and customer needs change.

 Avoid analysis paralysis